menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

   :height: 4ex

 .. note::
   **Quick search**: You can toggle the quick filter to quick search by selecting the magnifying glass |quicksearch|.
-Quick search will highlight objects in the grid that match the search, but the grid will still display all entries.
+Quick search will highlight objects in the data grid that match the search, but the data grid will still display all entries.

 The quick filter can be used as a free text search by simply entering some string into the field.
-The value is compared to all rows in the grid with columns containing the given string.
+The value is compared to all rows in the data grid with columns containing the given string.

 You can also enter the name of the column, a conditional operator, and the queried string.